IseeJ/CosmosPersona/README.md

 Made by I-see Warisa Jaidee

-This project is license and you must not use it without permission!
+This project is licensed and you must not use it without permission!

 Play at: https://iseej.github.io/CosmosPersona/